Willis J. Powell

-Willis J. Powell wrote a book, Tachyhippodamia; on The New Secret of Taming Horses to which John Solomon Rarey's work, Taming of Wild Horses, was appended for publication.
+Willis J. Powell is the author of Tachyhippodamia; on The New Secret of Taming Horses to which John Solomon Rarey's work, Taming of Wild Horses, was appended for publication.
 This book was issued before Powell died in 1848, but no publishing date is stated in the book itself.
 A later reprint was in 1872, in Philadelphia, by the W.R.
 Charter publishing house.
 It can still be purchased as a rare book and as reprinted by the University of Michigan.
-Powell mentions the Irish "horse whisperer," Daniel Sullivan in the preface to his own book and says that Sullivan may have possessed the same method. (p. v) Later in that same book he recounts how he heard of a man who had lived a century earlier and who had a secret method of taming horses.
-He says that he then resolved to discover the method for himself.(p.
-17) Since he earlier mentioned that Sullivan had lived a hundred years before him it seems likely that he thought he had rediscovered Sullivan's method.
+Powell mentions the Irish "horse whisperer" Daniel Sullivan in the preface to his own book, and says that Sullivan may have possessed the same method.
+Later in that same book, Powell recounts hearing of a man who had lived a century earlier and who had a secret method of taming horses, and resolving to discover that method.

-Powell traveled from Louisiana to Mexico where he lived for about 12 years, and then to Cuba, Guatemala and California, taming horses.
+Powell traveled from Louisiana to Mexico, living there for about 12 years, and then to Cuba, Guatemala and California, taming horses.
 He apparently made a good living doing so.
 He also was a polyglot, speaking five languages: English, French, Greek, Latin and Spanish.
-This fascination with languages may account for the title of his book.